ymich9963/mdnotes.nvim/README.md

 - Toggle inline links with `:Mdn inline_link toggle` which pastes your copied text over the selected text or word under cursor.
 This command also removes the inline link and saves it to be used later with the same command.
 - Rename the link text with `:Mdn inline_link rename`.
 - Re-link the inline link with `:Mdn inline_link relink`.
+- Normalize an inline link with `:Mdn inline_link normalize` to have consistent paths.

 ### 🫦 Tables
 - See the [Editing Tables](#editing-tables) section for how `mdnotes` integrates with Neovim to edit tables.